Skip to content

 cd /home/

-▶ Confirm the OS system of the container:
+▶ Confirm the OS so you pick the right BI Connector binary:

 cat /etc/lsb-release